keesiemeijer/wp-reference/README.md

 1. If your Vagrant is running, from the Vagrant directory run `vagrant halt`
 2. Followed by `vagrant up --provision`.
 The provisioning may take a while as it will parse all WordPress files.

-You can now visit [http://wp-reference.dev/](http://wp-reference.dev/)
+You can now visit [http://wp-reference.test/](http://wp-reference.test/)

-Note: If you don't have the vagrant plugin `vagrant-hostsupdater` installed you'll need to add the domain to your `hosts` file manually before you can visit [http://wp-reference.dev/](http://wp-reference.dev/).
+Note: If you don't have the vagrant plugin `vagrant-hostsupdater` installed you'll need to add the domain to your `hosts` file manually before you can visit [http://wp-reference.test/](http://wp-reference.test/).

 ### Provisioning
 When provisioning this script will:
 * if the directories /public and /source-code don't exist (inside the wp-reference directory)
   * Create directories /public and /source-code.
   * Download WordPress inside both directories
-  * Install Wordpress (in the /public dir) with domain 'wp-reference.dev'.
+  * Install Wordpress (in the /public dir) with domain 'wp-reference.test'.
 * Update Wordpress in both directories.
 * Install and activate assets
   * [wporg-developer](https://github.com/Rarst/wporg-developer)